dustinpfister/test_threejs/views/demos/r146/README.md

 * use let and const over var as it is time to do that, it has been time for a while actually.
 * loose IIFEs in examples in favor of just having top level code, will be doing that later anyway when using JSM
 * Have comment blocks that help clearly indicate differing blocks of code
+* use of the WebGL 1 renderer as the default go to renderer unless I must use WebGL 2
 * indent with four spaces

 ### r146 style outline